SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 13. Ryoko's

-A comprehensive drinks menu includes beers, spirits, cocktails, wine, and cold and hot sake.
-Convenient for a light meal on the way home from a night out, Ryoko's is a popular late-night destination.
+Their comprehensive drinks menu includes beers, spirits, cocktails, wine, and cold and hot sake.

 14. 707 Sutter

-There is a great drinks menu so you can wash down your chosen meal nicely, and 707 Sutter is a pleasant place.
+There is also a great drinks menu so you can wash down your tasty meal.

 15. Orphan Andy's

 The long-established Orphan Andy's is something of a legend in San Francisco.
-It's also an excellent choice for a traditional breakfast or brunch and offers a simple yet ample choice of burgers, chicken dishes, and seafood classics such as tuna melt.
+The diner is an excellent choice for a traditional breakfast or brunch.

-Prices are reasonable for the City, but be aware that tables fill quickly late at night, especially on weekends.
-A San Francisco classic that you must try if you're visiting the city.
+Prices are reasonable for the city, but be aware that tables fill quickly late at night, especially on weekends.
+A San Francisco classic that you must try if you're visiting.

-Centrally located at 3991 17th Street in the Castro District, this traditional American establishment is open 24 hours a day Thursday through Saturday, making it extremely popular with late-night diners.
+Centrally located at 3991 17th Street in the Castro District, this traditional American establishment is open 24 hours from Thursday to Saturday, making it extremely popular with late-night diners.

 16. Taishan Cuisine

-The House Special Chow Mein and Fried Rice are favorites with late-night visitors, and many soups are available.
-Make sure you get there early to secure a table in a busy place late at night.
+The House Special Chow Mein and Fried Rice are favorites with late-night visitors, and many soups are also available.
+Make sure you get there early to secure a table in this busy place late at night.

 Open until 3 am every day of every week, it is located at 781 Broadway in the fun North Beach District.